lujiefsi/lujiefsi.github.io/_pages/about.md

 # Research

 I am broadly interested in computer security, and my research frequently intersects software security, cloud systems, distributed systems, and program analysis.
-My research goal is to leverage program analysis techniques to identify defects and vulnerabilities in software, thereby improving software reliability and security.
-My work has resulted in the discovery of over 200 defects and vulnerabilities in the open-source community, leading to more than 100 CVE identifiers.
+My research goal is to leverage program analysis techniques to identify bugsand vulnerabilities in software, thereby improving software reliability and security.
+My work has resulted in the discovery of over 200 bugsand vulnerabilities in the open-source community, leading to more than 100 CVE identifiers.
 I have been working towards my research goals in the following directions:

 1. Open Source Software Security
    - Identifying common vulnerabilities in open-source software, such as OWASP Top Ten and OWASP API Top Ten, through static analysis techniques.